Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Experiments

 \section{Experiments}

-We show on two pseudocode-to-code datasets that composed fine-tuning uses the same pre-trained model to improve over standard fine-tuning.
-Composed fine-tuning also improves other fine-tuning methods and semi-supervised methods such as backtranslation.
-We also show that composed fine-tuning can lead to better OOD performance on shifted pseudocode distributions and unseen programs in pseudocode-to-code, as well as unseen inputs in an image generation task.
+We show on two pseudocode-to-code datasets that composed fine-tuning improves generalization over standard fine-tuning (Section~\ref{sec:code}).
+Composed fine-tuning also boosts generalization when combined with other fine-tuning methods such as backtranslation, which has additional access to a large unlabeled dataset during fine-tuning (Section~\ref{sec:ablations}).
+We also show that composed fine-tuning can lead to better OOD performance on shifted pseudocode distributions and unseen programs in pseudocode-to-code (Section~\ref{sec:code}), as well as unseen inputs in an image generation task (Section~\ref{sec:fonts}).